nan-pap/starter-academic-NANTIA/content/home/Funded projects.md

 +++
-# A Projects section created with the Portfolio widget.
+# A Funded Projects section created with the Portfolio widget.
 widget = "portfolio"  # See https://sourcethemes.com/academic/docs/page-builder/
 headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 65  # Order that this section will appear.

-title = "Projects"
+title = "Funded Projects"
 subtitle = ""

 [content]